Formstone/Formstone/docs/core.md

 $(".target").namespace("reset", 500);
 ```

-A Widget can also operate as a singleton, like Boxer or Tipper.
+A Widget can also operate as a singleton, like Lightbox or Tooltip.
 In this case, events are bound to the instance's target element, while DOM manipulations are tied to a single internal instance.
 This helps prevent unwanted duplication when the interface pattern calls for a single instance.

 #### Utility

 Utility plugins may interact with DOM nodes but are not necessarily tied to any specific elements.
-An example of a Utility is the media query event abstraction provided by Rubberband.
+An example of a Utility is the media query event abstraction provided by Media Query.
 A simple Utility plugin might look like:

 ```javascript
 ;(function ($, Formstone, undefined) {